Dealing with depression is awful.

 In case you were wondering I took Higher Nature’s 5HTP which you can get from Amazon.

-*Make sure you check with your doctor before taking 5HTP just because it can’t be taken if you’re also taking antidepressant medication.
+*Do make sure you check with your doctor before taking 5HTP because it can’t be taken if you’re also taking antidepressant medication.

 Something I really noticed was how easily my depression could be triggered.
-Like I would be having an acceptable day and suddenly I would feel a bit rough and bam, a full-blown depressive episode would happen.
+Like I would be having an acceptable day maybe feeling a tiny bit rough and bam, a full-blown depressive episode would happen.

 So not cool.